yannickkirschen/system-programming/list-of-programs.md

 # List of Programs

-This is a list of all programs in the order we had them in the lecture.
+This is a list of all programs in the order we covered them in the lecture.

 1. `PRNTINPT.ASM`
 2. `NMBRPRNT.ASM`